oliversavio/github-actions-docker-ci/README.md

 I have used a FastAPI python application in this tutorial.
 You could essentially port this to any framework or language.
 I frequently use this work flow for `Go` applications.

-__I Intend on making another video detailing how I use Docker in my development work flow, be sure to check my [https://www.youtube.com/channel/UCeeR00eo9qKiY-z3VQPQPBA][YouTube] channel for more.__
+__I Intend on making another video detailing how I use Docker in my development work flow, be sure to check my YouTube https://www.youtube.com/channel/UCeeR00eo9qKiY-z3VQPQPBA for more.__